hamza-kanaan/Exquitech-Assessment/README.md

 2. **Restore dependencies:**
 3. **Build the solution:**
 4. **Run the API:**
-5. The API will be available at `https://localhost:7142` (or as configured).
+5. The API will be available at `https://localhost:7142`.

 ---